Canon G5 X vs Panasonic GH5

-The Canon PowerShot G5 X and the Panasonic Lumix DC-GH5 are two digital cameras that were revealed to the public, respectively, in October 2015 and January 2017.
+The Canon PowerShot G5 X and the Panasonic Lumix DC-GH5 are two digital cameras that were announced, respectively, in October 2015 and January 2017.
 The G5X is a fixed lens compact, while the GH5 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G5X) and a Four Thirds sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 20.2 MP.
+The cameras are based on an one-inch (G5X) and a Four Thirds (GH5) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is considerably larger (60 percent) than the Canon G5 X. It is noteworthy in this context that the GH5 is splash and dust-proof, while the G5X does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G5X has a lens built in, whereas the GH5 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the GH5 and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the G5X gets 210 shots out of its NB-13L battery, while the GH5 can take 410 images on a single charge of its DMW-BLF19 power pack.
 The power pack in the G5X can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.